TheSpaceDevs/Tutorials/announcements/LL_230_changelog.md

 we would tackle the breaking database and API changes while ensuring full backwards compatibility with previous API versions.

 That being done, we started working on version 2.3.0 on february 11.
-Barely 6 months, 100+ issues and 200+ pull requests later, Launch Library version 2.3.0 is ready.
+Some 100+ issues and 200+ pull requests later, Launch Library version 2.3.0 is ready.

 User-facing changes aside, this release is a **major** step-up in code maintainability.
 All endpoints have